The 6 Best XLR Cables (2024) for Sound Quality

 Choosing a product from a renowned manufacturer is always a good option if you’re not so experienced.
 This cable comes from a famous Japanese company that has been considered as one of the biggest names in the audio industry.
 Among numerous other products, they offer XLR cables as well.

 This one is a mid-range product when it comes to price.
 It offers good overall quality and some of the company’s unique design solutions.
 The first thing you’ll notice is the quality of XLR connectors.

 Additionally, there is a quality PVC jacket, as well as dual cooper outer shields, which make this product very durable and reliable for live performances.
-Definitely a great choice if you want good value/money balance.
+Definitely, a great choice if you want a good value/money balance.

 4. LyxPro Balanced XLR Cable (20 ft)

 The LyxPro is another value option that I would like to recommend.
 Considering the price, this one doesn’t actually feature any major points of weakness.
 It comes with a quality PVC inner shield which offers 98% coverage.

 With such figures, you can count on a great sound quality.
 In terms of durability, there are metal XLR housings.
 It comes in various colors.
 This can be quite useful for identifying different cables in complex set-ups.

 5. Your Cable Store (10ft) XLR

 This is a very affordable XLR cable.
 The sound quality is good.
 Also, you can use it without any worries for live performances, considering metal housings.

 The shielding quality is also on a decent level, so you won’t have bigger problems with noise.
 The cable comes in various lengths with different options for colors.
 Definitely a great budget cable.

 This list ends with the Planet Waves Classic Series XLR Cable.
 This is also quite an affordable product which comes with several strong points.